Are Palm Trees Native To California? (And Species of Palm Trees?)

 The palms in California are dying due to a beetle infestation.
 The beetle called the South American Palm weevil and a fungus called Fusarium are responsible for killing the palm trees.
 A few trees are expected to die due to old age in the coming decades.

 It is not known how fast and how many palm trees will die.
 But they would not be replaced.
 One of the major reasons behind their death is climate change.
-It is getting hotter and drier day by day which makes the bugs thrive more.
+It is getting hotter and drier day by day, which makes the bugs thrive more.

-While these infestations and hotter than usual climates are killing many palm trees, some are dying naturally as well.
+While these infestations and hotter-than-usual climates are killing many palm trees, some are dying naturally as well.
 They have completed their natural lifespan and are approaching the end.

 Conclusion

 The iconic palm trees symbolize warm and sunny climates and have been synonymous with California.
 Fan-shaped leaves and waxy trunks give them a sturdy look.
-Appearing on postcards, t-shirts, and emblems, palm trees are not native to California.
+Appearing on postcards, t-shirts, and emblems, most palm trees are not native to California.

 Even though Los Angeles has become synonymous with tall palm trees, note that none apart from the California fan palm are native to California.
 They were brought to California from different parts of the world.